fedeberon/ecomm-fe/README.md

 ### Setup Environment variables

-Create a .env.local file in the root directory.
+New a .env.local file in the root directory.
 You need to add these 4 variables:

 ```
 NEXT_PUBLIC_SHOPIFY_STORE_FRONT_ACCESS_TOKEN=